Can I Adopt (Step Parent Adoption)

 It is advisable to seek advice before making an adoption application.

 You may also consider contacting a solicitor who specialises in children and family law although this is not a compulsory requirement.
-You will find details of family solicitors in the local telephone directory or the Yellow Pages.
+You will find details of family solicitors in the local telephone directory or Online.

 The Impact of Step-Parent Adoption: